brieantruss/resources/git.md

 ## Creating a Local Directory and Connecting to GitHub

-gh repo create conn_drop_inv --private --clone cd my-project git add . git commit -m "Initial commit"
+gh repo create rps --private --clone # Run in the PARENT directory of your new repo gh repo create arvig-modulo/rps --private --clone # For adding to a specific organization cd my-project git add . git commit -m "Initial commit"